IACR/conference-template/README.md

 # Conference Website Template
 This is a freelance project for IACR (International Association for Cryptologic Research).
+If you're trying to install this, please refer to (/installation.md).

 Currently live preview at (http://geekscat.com/iacr)